GMOD/jbrowse-jupyter/docs/source/installation.md

 `browser.py` uses the Dash library to create a python application with the Dash JBrowse LinearGenomeView component and configured with the help of this package.
-`browser.ipynb` is jupyter notebook using the JupyterDash library to embed a Dash JBrowse LinearGenomeView component in a cell. `cgv_examples.py` a Dash application using the Dash JBrowse CircularGenomeView component `cgv_examples.ipynb` is jupyter notebook using the JupyterDash library to embed a Dash JBrowse CircularGenomeView component in a cell.
+`browser.ipynb` is jupyter notebook using the Dash library to embed a Dash JBrowse LinearGenomeView component in a cell. `cgv_examples.py` a Dash application using the Dash JBrowse CircularGenomeView component `cgv_examples.ipynb` is jupyter notebook using the Dash library to embed a Dash JBrowse CircularGenomeView component in a cell.

 To run the Python Dash application